 The Master's Programme in Nuclear Engineering is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, minor and elective studies.
-Read more in the study guide.
+Read more in this academic year’s curriculum.

 Quality of education